BYU-CS-Course-Ops/markdowndata/README.md

 ## Structure

-Each header represents a new JSON object, key value pair.
+Each header represents a new key value pair.
 Header 1 `#` are the highest level keys, and each subsequent sub-header level `##`, `###`, etc. represents a nested key within the parent key.

 ## Supported Values